-His daughter-in-law Ruth McVey (née Mann) said that E. H. had been associated with the railroad in Indiana.
+I remember his daughter-in-law Ruth McVey (née Mann) saying that E. H. had been associated with the railroad in Indiana.
 Without digging too deeply, I can find that his father was John Fletcher McVey (1822-76) and his mother was Caroline Askren McVey (1833-81), the sister of John Fletcher’s first wife.
-More on John Fletcher McVey, going further back, here.
 E. H.’s grandfather John McVey was born in Virginia in 1790, died in Indiana in 1853.

 E. H. had been a freight conductor for the Pennsylvania Lines (West of Pittsburgh, I & V Division) and for the Vandalia Railroad Company (Vincennes Division); I have here his passes for the years 1903 and 1904 for the first, and 1905-10 for the second.
 (The Pennsylvania spun off the Vandalia division in 1904, it seems.)
 I have also his card as a